jobrogi/GhillieStudios/Docs/AutoSnapEditor/AutoSnapEditor---Docs.md

 2. **Initial Setup**

-   - Navigate to `Editor Preferences > AutoSnap – Editor`.
+   - Navigate to `Editor Preferences > AutoSnapEditor`.
    - Configure any global settings such as snap size, axis toggles, or debug feedback.

 3. **Using the Plugin**